StevenTammen/bibledocs.org/content/subject-index.md

 %}}

 ### Trinity > What it is not {#trinity-what-it-is-not}

+#### Trinity > What it is not > A pantheon {#trinity-what-it-is-not-a-pantheon}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/all-members-of-the-trinity-are-joint-partakers-of-the-same-essence/#key-point-god-is-three-in-person-but-that-does-not-mean-that-the-trinity-is-composed-of-three-or-more-different-gods"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="All Members of the Trinity Are Joint Partakers of the Same Essence" header-title="Key point: God is *three* in person, but that does *not* mean that the Trinity is composed of three (or more) different \"gods\""
+%}}

 #### Trinity > What it is not > A union with inferiority or disparity between members {#trinity-what-it-is-not-a-union-with-inferiority-or-disparity-between-members}